Goat’s Cheese Pie (Gluten Free)

-This recipe was originally posted on The Culinary Jumble in September 2015.
+This goat’s cheese pie was originally posted on The Culinary Jumble in September 2015.
 No amendments have been made to the images or recipe.

 This was the first time I’d ever made gluten free pastry and I was so pleased with everything about it.
 It tasted so good, too.

-I made the filling using milk and lower-fat sour cream, making it divinely creamy but without having the calories that come with cream.
+The filling for the goat’s cheese pie was made with milk and lower-fat sour cream, making it divinely creamy but without having the calories that come with cream.
 The goat cheese gives it a beautiful tang but if you prefer to use something in its place, blue cheese or feta would work just as good.

 This made one small pie – double the ingredients to make it family-sized.
 If you like pies, check out my individual ham and chicken pies.